ARCHER2-HPC/archer2-website/community/events/celebration-of-science-2026/info.md

 <a name="p22"></a>
 ### 22		The Atlantic Meridional Overturning Circulation: Exploring sensitivity to model resolution using ARCHER2
-Dan Hodson, NCAS, University of Reading
+Annette Osprey, NCAS, University of Reading

 The Atlantic Meridional Overturning Circulation (AMOC) is an important ocean current that transports warm water poleward, maintaining the temperate climate of the North Atlantic.
 However, as rising greenhouse gas concentrations warm the climate, the AMOC is projected to weaken.
 This reduction in heat transport may have profound consequences, including colder winters and disrupted global rainfall patterns.
 Despite this, the exact mechanism and magnitude of this weakening remain poorly understood.
 Additionally, standard climate models have a comparatively coarse spatial resolution that fails to capture the observed structure of  ocean currents of the northern Atlantic.
 Modelling studies suggest that the AMOC’s sensitivity is highly dependent on how well these features are resolved.
 To accurately simulate these processes and bridge the gap between models and reality, high-performance computing (HPC) platforms like ARCHER2 are necessary for the high-resolution, long-term simulations required